 Minami I., Yamada K., Otsuji T.G., Yamamoto T., Shen Y., Otsuka S., Kadota S., Morone N., Barve M., Asai Y., Tenkova-Heuser T., Heuser J.E., Uesugi M., Aiba K., and Nakatsuji N.

 Cell Reports, 2012

-In this study, they report of a small molecule that promote cardiac differentiation of hPSCs.
-By using this chemical, a xeno-free and cytokine-free cardiac differentiation protocol was achieved.
-In a part of the study cardiac differentiation on surface coating with gelatin or human laminin-211.
+In this study, the report of a small molecule that promotes cardiac differentiation of hPSCs.
+By using this chemical, a xeno-free and cytokine-free cardiac differentiation protocol were achieved.
+In a part of the study cardiac differentiation on the surface coating with gelatin or human laminin-211.
 Cell attachment on gelatin or laminin-211 is essential for efficient differentiation, suggesting that mechanotransduction or integrin signaling from interaction with these substrates might be important. iPSCs were differentiated into cardiac colonies on human laminin 211-coated dishes in cytokine-free and xeno-free defined medium containing HAS.

 Kuroda T., Yasuda S., Matsuyama S., Tano K., Kusakawa S., Sawa Y., Kawamata S., Sato Y.